Company

 LFD shifted into installation and away from proscenium work in 2010 with a commission from Amerika Haus (Dusseldorf) for Beck and Eggling Gallery.
 The gallery’s three spaces were in separate buildings; the dancers moved among the galleries; with no repetitions in the choreography, each gallery contained a complete performance.
 The audience, choosing where to go, determined their individualized performance and experience.

 LFD has since premiered fourteen installation works, each with a unique environment encompassing the space, performers, and audience.
 The artistic collaborators with Fain are the dancers, actors, installation/lighting/projection designer, and composer.
 There is no single front for the performers and audience who, by choosing and changing perspectives, are active viewers.
-The work has incorporated text from literature; stories drawn from intensive workshops with seniors in their 90’s and students at 826 Valencia, letters, personal reflections, notes contributed by the community at large, and work commissioned by two local choreographers.
+The work has incorporated text from literature; stories drawn from intensive workshops with seniors in their 90’s and students at 826 Valencia, letters, poetry by Bay Are poets, notes contributed by the community at large, and work commissioned by two local choreographers.

 The installations have been a gallery exhibit during the day, with additions to the physical set, and a performance space at night.
 These works have been co-presented by YBCA, ODC Theater, Z Space, Powerhouse (Brooklyn, co-publicized by Farrar, Straus & Giroux), 3 LD Art & Technology (NYC), Mill Valley Library, and the David Brower Center (Berkeley).